Checkmarx/JS-SCP/src/session-management/README.md

 **stateless** property of protocols like HTTP: each request is independent and no relationship exists between any previous or future requests.

-In this chapter we will cover the session flow shown by the picture below, which illustrates how web applications implement User Sessions to persist user's identity across multiple HTTP requests.
+In this chapter, we will cover the session flow shown by the picture below, which illustrates how web applications implement User Sessions to persist user's identity across multiple HTTP requests.

 ![Session Flow][2]

-From a macro perspective establishing a user session is quite straightforward.
+From a macro perspective establishing a user session is quite straightforward:

 1. The client makes a request;
 2. The server creates an identifier and sends it back along with the response;